wenmnal/wenmnal.github.io/docs/Physics/More_is_Different.md

-The arrogance of the particle physicist and his intensive research may be behind us (the discoverer of the positron said "the rest is chemistry\"), but we have yet to recover from that of some molecular biologists, who seem determined to try to reduce everything about the human organism to "only"chemistry, from the common cold and all mental disease to the religious instinct.
+The arrogance of the particle physicist and his intensive research may be behind us (the discoverer of the positron said "the rest is chemistry"), but we have yet to recover from that of some molecular biologists, who seem determined to try to reduce everything about the human organism to "only"chemistry, from the common cold and all mental disease to the religious instinct.
 Surely there are more levels of